dtekcth/data101/src/beginner/cli/flags.md

 ## Short-hand flags

 Some commands have single-letter flags which are easier to type.
-Most programs for example allow you to use `-h` instead of `--help`.
-However, the programs we
-    have used so far do not allow this.
-It never hurts to try though.
+These are often just variants of long-hand flags, such as `-h` instead of `--help` which can be used for many programs.
+There are however also short-hand flags that have no long-hand variant, like `-l`, which displays in a long-listing format.
+The same goes vice-verse, there are certain long-hand flags which have no short-hand variant, like `--color`.

 > These short-hand flags can also often be combined without needing another
 > hyphen.
-An example of this is `ls -acl`.
+An example of this is `ls -ahl`.
 This will apply the flags `--all
-> --color --list`.
-Color applies colors to directories and list gives you more
+> --human-readable -l`.
+This will give you the ls output in long listing format,
-> information about files and directories.
+> display hidden files and turn byte amounts into more readable forms, like KB
+> and MB.

 [Task]
 _Using the help flag, what is the short-hand flag for `--recursive` in `rm`?_